ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-biggest-full-area-stan.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3717598">xootynator</a></p>

 Totally a night and day difference.
 I've always loved the pro player community since everyone is super friendly even competitively.
 I feel like everyone can recognize a good match and not be too sour if things don't go their way, so overall a really great experience.
 Playing at a LAN is a totally different story though!
 I can just go right up and hug my opponent after a good match!
-During my time at [The Roundtable](/wiki/Tournaments/The_Roundtable) LAN in LA, I even got to rub elbows with [Rafis](https://osu.ppy.sh/users/2558286) while playing against him during the 1v1's.
+During my time at [The Roundtable](/wiki/Tournaments/The_Roundtable) LAN in LA, I even got to rub elbows with ::Rafis::{ user-id=2558286 } while playing against him during the 1v1's.
 Looking over at each other, commenting on our scores, and even having people walk around and see the matches happening at real time feels so surreal.
 I'm for sure saying yes to any LAN I get invited to if I can go!

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>